govuk-one-login/ipvreturn-api/test-harness/README.md

 To test SQS events:

 3. Trigger the events that you are looking for
-4. Call the `/bucket/` endpoint with a prefix (`txma/`) to get all event objects from S3.
+4. Call the `/bucket/` endpoint with a prefix (eg `txma/`) to get all event objects from S3.
 Alternatively call the `/object/{object-key}` to get a specific event object from S3

 To test DynamoDB changes: